 Do you need a non-toxic solution for the bugging fleas, ticks, and mosquitos?
 Vet Best Flea will kill all the flea eggs and larvae on your dog and in your home.

 Vet’s flea spray is made up of natural active ingredients like clove extract and peppermint oil.
-You’ll spray the dog on its coats rub the skin until it gets to the roots of the fur.
+You’ll spray the dog on its coats, rub the skin until it gets to the roots of the fur.

 Do I Need To Flea Treat My Indoor Dogs?

 Many wild animals such as foxes, squirrels, and even rats may carry fleas.
 Also, wild and outdoor cats carry fleas, and when they pass near your homestead, they drop the fleas, their eggs, and larvae.
-Then, the fleas jump onto any human being or animal to reach you indoor dog.
+Then, the fleas jump onto any human being or animal to reach your indoor dog.

 If there are some critters in your house, then they can carry fleas to the indoor dog.
 Despite that you may not set eyes on the mice, they could drop the fleas and their eggs in the house.
-The eggs would hatch and attach themselves to another host, which could be the indoor cat or dog.
+The eggs would hatch and attach themselves to another host, the indoor cat or dog.

 Also, since fleas love warm atmospheres, they will jump on your clothes when you walk around your yard and drop into the house to attack your dog.
 Therefore:

-[thrive_text_block color=”note” headline=””] Despite that your dog is always indoors, they can get fleas through various methods that include the fleas jumping into their kernel or being carried by a host to the house.
+[thrive_text_block color=”note” headline=”] Despite that your dog is always indoors, they can get fleas through various methods that include the fleas jumping into their kernel or being carried by a host to the house.
 Some of the hosts could include mice, wild cats, and human beings. [/thrive_text_block]

 It is important to install various flea prevention methods to safeguard your dog from flea infestation.
-Treat your indoor dog and cat as often as you would treat any pet that is roaming around your yard.
+Treat your indoor dog and cat as often as you would treat any pet roaming around your yard.

 Safety Precautions for Handling Flea Control Products